 Reasons for diving may include (roughly in order from not-so-noble to extremely unsportsmanlike):

 1. protecting yourself from a foul, or an exceptionally rough tackle: This is sometimes used as an excuse for diving, but the reasoning is clear.
 In soccer, players are not protected well from harsh tackles that may result in injury, and bad fouls can have players on the receiving end spend an entire year in rehabilitation, or end their careers in the worst case.
-In order to prevent that from happening, a player might decide to "take off" by himself just before significant contact with the opponent occurs.
+In order to prevent that from happening, players might decide to "take off" by themselves just before significant contact with the opponent occurs.

 2. preventing loss of possession: This is the most simple reason for diving.
 You don't want the other team to get the ball plain and simple, and you don't want to lose a duel with another player.
 So if it looks like you are about to lose the ball, a dive can be a means to simply keep possession.

 3. getting a little break (late in the match): The number of substitutes is very limited in soccer and with extra time, matches can last for over two hours, while modern football tactics require players to be moving constantly.
 If a player is very tired, diving can be a way of causing a short interruption and catching some breath.
 This case isn't mentioned very often, but it occurs.